The Most Important Skills to Master as a Virtual Assistant in 2020

 To make it as a successful VA in 2020, you will need to work smarter, not just for your client but also for yourself.
 You need to understand the business side of your work.

-- Are there any specific niches which generate the most revenue?
+• Are there any specific niches that generate the most revenue?
 How can you increase your specialization?

 Understanding the answers to these questions is key to running a successful VA business.